wendymunyasi/printf/README.md

 *   `va_arg` (`man 3 va_arg`)

 ### Project Description
 Write your own `printf` function. `_printf` is a custom implementation of the C programming function `printf`.
 This project is an application of the C programming knowledge that ALX School cohort 5 students have learned since starting the program on February 2022.
-Below are examples of how to use it.
+Below are examples of how to use it:

 **String**
 * Input: `_printf("%s\n", 'This is a string.');`